asvilela/code-challenge/README.md

 ## PragmaBrewery Code Challenge

 ### `Language`
-Javascript
+- javascript

 ### `Packages`
 - reactjs
-react-dom
+- react-dom
-react-router-dom
+- react-router-dom
-react-script
+- react-script
-react-bootstrap
+- react-bootstrap
-fontawesome
+- fontawesome

 In the project directory, you can run: